wimjan123/cuda11.7-gptj-training/README.md

 Notable keys:

-* **template_path**: The path to search in for templates for this image.
+* *template_path*: The path to search in for templates for this image.
 The path should be in the same directory as manager.py.

-* **cuda**: Controls the versions of cuda supported by this image definition.
+* *cuda*: Controls the versions of cuda supported by this image definition.
 It is possible to define multiple cuda versions as well as multiple cudnn versions.

-* **repo_url**: A variable used in the container source templates.
+* *repo_url*: A variable used in the container source templates.

+* *skip_tests*: Don't generate tests for the cuda version.

 And to generate the image: